bob体育平台官网

 Recognised in Brandenburg and Berlin

-In our training on trauma pedagogy, we teach how the necessary knowledge concepts and competences can be successfully combined in practice without losing sight of one's own resources.
+In our trauma pedagogy training programme, we teach how the necessary knowledge concepts and skills can be successfully combined in practice without losing sight of one's own resources.

 • Symptoms are often an expression of unconscious conflicts.
 They can superficially determine what happens to a person, even though there are repressed, seemingly forgotten traumas underneath.
 To sense these, to recognise them, to pay attention to them, to be able to bear them, is part of the experience that is to be conveyed in the trauma further education degree programme.